80 Export Control

 VI.
 Export Control Compliance Procedures

-A. A guidance document is available on the Office of International Affairs website and is intended for members of the University community to promote understanding of export control regulations and the procedures designed to promote University compliance.
+A. A guidance document is available on the Office of Research and Sponsored Programs website and is intended for members of the University community to promote understanding of export control regulations and the procedures designed to promote University compliance.
 It provides detailed explanations of the export control regulations and their legal limitations, and provides examples of export triggers and export controlled activities.

 B. Faculty/staff members and/or researchers should contact the Export Compliance Officer for assistance or if any additional information is required regarding possible export control issues.